Download and Installation

 name of parameter file?

-Here you type the name of parameter file with the keyboard.
-Additional typing will be needed for Gibbs sampling programs.
-The messages will be shown on screen (standard output), so you can capture them to a file.
+At this prompt, type the name of the parameter file.
+Some programs, especially Gibbs sampling ones, will require additional inputs.
+The messages will appear on screen (standard output), and you can save them to a file using redirection:

-# The program accepts key-in even nothing shown.
+# The program still accepts input even if nothing is shown.

 blupf90 > out.txt